hasanciftci26/ui5-antares/README.md

 ### Create New Entry

-**createNewEntry(data?: EntityT)** method creates an entry  for the `EntitySet` which is specified through the class constructor and binds it to the dialog that is automatically generated or loaded from the fragment created by the developer. [createEntry()](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel%23methods/createEntry) method is used to create an entry.
+**createNewEntry(data?: EntityT)** method creates an entry  for the `EntitySet` which is specified through the class constructor and binds it to the dialog that is automatically generated or loaded from the fragment that is placed in the application files. [createEntry()](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel%23methods/createEntry) method is used to create an entry.
 The generated/loaded dialog is opened after the entry is created.

-By default, **createNewEntry()** method uses the [ODataMetaModel](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.odata.ODataMetaModel) to find the `EntityType` of the `EntitySet` that was set by the [constructor](#constructor) and brings all the properties in the same order as the OData metadata into the generated form.
+By default, **createNewEntry()** method uses the [ODataMetaModel](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.odata.ODataMetaModel) to determine the `EntityType` of the `EntitySet` that was set by the [constructor](#constructor) and brings all the properties in the same order as the OData metadata into the generated form.

-All key properties are marked as mandatory/required and the labels are generated assuming that the naming convention of the `EntityType` is **camelCase**.
+All **key** properties are marked as mandatory/required and the labels are generated assuming that the naming convention of the `EntityType` is **camelCase**.
 Please see [Label Generation](#label-generation)

-By default, random UUID value is generated for the **key** fields with **Edm.Guid** type and these fields are not visible on the generated form.
+By default, random UUID value is generated for the **key** properties with **Edm.Guid** type and these fields are not visible on the generated form.
 However, this behaviour can be modified using the [setGenerateRandomGuid()](#properties-with-edmguid-type) and [setDisplayGuidProperties()](#properties-with-edmguid-type) methods.

 #### Method Parameters